ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 outright or use a number of means at its disposal to gather that authorization from the appropriate ROs, including for example:

-- starting interaction with the end user facilitated by the client software, such as a redirection or user code
+- starting interaction with the end-user facilitated by the client software, such as a redirection or user code
 - challenging the client instance through a challenge-response mechanism
 - requesting that the client instance present specific additional information, such as a user's credential or an assertion
 - contacting a RO through an out-of-band mechanism, such as a push notification